ALL Metrics

 5. Discussion

 The MOODMIND application was equipped with sentiment analysis by searching for keywords and analyzing sentiments in Indonesian.
-The Lexicon technique is used to make a list of words and score sentiments for each word.11 Other research has identified the keywords depression, symbols, and expressions through social media.12,13 Existing depression detection systems/applications such as “Mental Care” which asked 21 questions to respondents,14 Multi-Gated LeakyReLU processed depressive language using CNN,15 while another study analyzed expressions that did not directly use specific words.16
+The Lexicon technique is used to make a list of words and score sentiments for each word.17 Other research has identified the keywords depression, symbols, and expressions through social media.18,19 Existing depression detection systems/applications such as “Mental Care” which asked 21 questions to respondents,20 Multi-Gated LeakyReLU processed depressive language using CNN,21 while another study analyzed expressions that did not directly use specific words.22

-Artificial intelligence usually requires the ability of the user.17 However, MOODMIND is very easy to operate, which can reduce issues related to human resources.
+Artificial intelligence usually requires the ability of the user.26 However, MOODMIND is very easy to operate, which can reduce issues related to human resources.
 The main requirements are a device and an internet connection.
 This tool is an inspiration for the development of similar types in other countries according to the local language, minimizing the gap between the detected cases and the actual number of cases.
 The variation of words related to depression still adjusts to the current condition, so it must be continuously updated to increase sensitivity from time to time.
+PHQ-9 is a questionnaire that has been tested to have high validity.
+However, conversation-based MOODMIND with open-ended questions can offer advantages compared to standard questionnaires that are underutilized.

 More sample research is needed to determine the accuracy of MOODMIND in a real-world setting.
+The absence of structured diagnostic interviews (e.g., SCID or MINI) limits diagnostics to reference standards.
 In addition, bridging the results of screening to electronic medical records can be a useful alternative for monitoring the mental health of patients with chronic diseases such as tuberculosis.
+Advanced versions should incorporate suicide risk screening and referral mechanisms.

 6. Conclusion

 MOODMIND, an artificial intelligence based on Natural Language Processing, can be used as an MDD detection tool.
-The level of accuracy was adequate (67% sensitivity and 100% specificity).
+The diagnostic performance in this pilot study still required further exploration accompanied by research with a larger sample.
 This tool supports mental health monitoring but does not replace the role of doctors.
 This could also be an idea for AI development in some countries to detect MDD as early as possible.

 Software availability